New role aims to ease cancer treatment side effects

 Summary

-This study tests whether a physiotherapist navigator can help cancer patients manage side effects like fatigue and strength loss.
-26 adults recently diagnosed with cancer will either receive usual care or extra support from a physiotherapist navigator for 12-18 weeks.
-The navigator will screen for early side effects, refer to other services, and help set goals to improve quality of life.
+This pilot study tests whether a physiotherapist navigator can help cancer patients manage side effects like fatigue and strength loss during treatment.
+26 adults recently diagnosed with cancer will either receive usual care or meet with the navigator for six sessions over 12-18 weeks.
+The navigator will screen for problems, provide exercise advice, and connect patients to other services.
 The goal is to see if this approach is feasible and helpful.

 Get updates